pvs-hd-tea/23ws-LLMcoder/docs/CONTRIBUTING.md

 - `experimental/` - A directory for pilot tests, experiments, troubleshooting, etc. This directory mostly contains Jupyter notebooks.
 - `configs/` - Configuration files used for evaluation of the LLMcoder
 - `demos/` - Demo notebooks showing how to use the LLMcoder package
+- `data/` - Data used for evaluation and testing

 ## `LLMCoder` class